paulwilltell/OFFGRIDFLOW/docs/OBSERVABILITY_SUMMARY.md

 ## 🎉 Result

-**"When something breaks, you see where and why, instead of guessing."**
+**"When something goes wrong, you can see where and why, instead of guessing."**

 All requirements from section 7 (Observability → 100%) have been completed and tested.